-A. Of course not, but if you complete the course I will give you a certificate that clearly states the amount of work you have done in order to earn the credits.
-So far around 250 students have completed courses I have given and received their credits.
+A. Of course not, but if you complete the course we will give you a certificate that clearly states the amount of work you have done in order to earn the credits.
+So far more than 1000 students have completed courses we have given and received their credits.
 If you will run in to problems, please let me know.

-Q. Is this some easily earned credits?
+Q. Are these some easily earned credits?
 I mean, I pay a registration fee, then you must be happy and just let me pass?

 Q. What will happen if I cannot complete the course this semester?

 A. No problem, you will get another chance to complete the course next time the course is given, free of charge of course.
 This happens quite often among my students, don't worry.